 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Olympus ED 100-400mm F5.0-6.3 IS is the longer of the two lenses at 206mm.
 The Panasonic 45-200mm F4-5.6 II Power OIS with a length of 100mm, is 106mm shorter.
 Besides being longer, the Olympus ED 100-400mm F5.0-6.3 IS also has a larger diameter of 86mm compared to the Panasonic 45-200mm F4-5.6 II Power OIS's 70mm diameter.

 Below you can find a scaled side-by-side image of Olympus ED 100-400mm F5.0-6.3 IS and Panasonic 45-200mm F4-5.6 II Power OIS to get a better idea of how their sizes compare in real life.

-Comparison image of the Olympus ED 100-400mm F5.0-6.3 IS and the Panasonic 45-200mm F4-5.6 II Power OIS Size and Weight The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Panasonic 45-200mm F4-5.6 II Power OIS weighs 370g, 66% (750g) lighter than the Olympus ED 100-400mm F5.0-6.3 IS's weight of 1120g.

 Below you can find the dimension and weight table of the Telephoto Zoom Lenses in Micro Four Thirds Mount for size comparison purposes.